Anthony O'Connor (footballer): Aberdeen

 On 25 June 2016, O'Connor signed a deal with Aberdeen, subject to International clearance.
 On 7 July 2016, he made his debut in the second leg of the Europa League First qualifying round tie against Fola Esch.
 O'Connor became a regular in the side very quickly and manager Derek McInnes labelled him 'obsessed' and his obsession could make him a star.
 On 4 November 2016, he scored his first goal for the club in a 2–1 win away to Partick Thistle.
 O'Connor finished the 2016/2017 season with 3 goals, got to the Scottish League Cup and Scottish Cup final and helped his side to a second-place finish behind Celtic.

 O'Connor began the 2017/2018 season in really good form playing in the Europa League qualifiers, which his side would eventually go out to Apollol Limassol in the third round.
 O'Connor played a key role in the heart of the defence and sometimes operating in midfield playing every game of the 17/18 season, helping his side to another second-place finish behind Celtic.
 Despite Aberdeen trying to tie O'Connor down to a long-term deal, he decided he wanted to return to England.

 Bradford City

 He signed a three-year contract with Bradford City in June 2018.
 He was made club captain by October 2018.
 He was replaced as captain by Paul Caddis in February 2019.

 On 12 May 2021 he was one of nine players that Bradford City announced would leave the club on 30 June 2021 when their contracts expire.

 Morecambe

 In June 2021, O'Connor signed for Morecambe on a two-year deal.

 Harrogate Town

 On 11 January 2023, O'Connor's Morecambe contract was terminated by mutual consent, allowing him to join Harrogate Town.

+Galway United

+On 13 August 2026, O'Connor signed for League of Ireland Premier Division club Galway United.